Skip to main content

 Which Ollama Models Support Image Input?

-As of June 2026, these models on Ollama support image input (multimodal): Gemma 4 supports both vision AND tool calling — unique among vision models on Ollama.
+As of July 2026, these models on Ollama support image input (multimodal): Gemma 4 supports both vision AND tool calling — unique among vision models on Ollama, and now runs nearly 90% faster on Apple Silicon after the July MLX update.

 ModelRAMImage SupportOllama Command